Kohler Buy on AmazonCHECK PRICE

 What is a vessel sink?

 A vessel sink is a basin that sits on top of a bathroom vanity, as opposed to your traditional inset sink.
 They add style and sophistication to any bathroom.
-In the past, vessel sinks were considered an exclusive, high-end designer product that only few could afford.
+In the past, vessel sinks were considered an exclusive, high-end designer product that only a few could afford.
 With their surge in popularity, vessel sinks have become more widely available at any price point so that anyone can enjoy the look of a vessel sink.

 However, a vessel sink comes with its own set of challenges and requires a lot of thoughtful planning.
-What are the pros and cons to vessel sinks?
+What are the pros and cons of vessel sinks?
 How high should a vanity be with a vessel sink?
 How high should faucets be above a vessel sink?
 Read more to find the answers to all of these questions!

 Designed by 2id Interiors